fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-map-using-ruby-on-rails.md

 In this article, we will show you how to download and install the **FusionCharts Rails gem** wrapper and all the other dependencies on your system.

+* Copy the 'fusionCharts-rails.rb` from `integrations > rubyonrails > fusioncharts-wrapper` in your project folder.

 * Include the **FusionCharts** JavaScript files, which can be downloaded from here.

-* Include the map renderer file.

 * Include the FusionCharts theme file to apply the style to the charts.